This website is best viewed in a browser that supports web standards.

 Recipient of this award shall be pursuing studies in elementary education or special education from any class level and shall maintain enrollment in at least 12 hours for the fall and spring trimesters.
 Applicant must submit a one-page essay regarding a challenge or barrier they have overcome to pursue and succeed in their education.

-Minimum GPA of 3.5, declared a major in elementary education, and show financial need.
-Recipient shall have graduated from a high school in the Missouri counties of Harrison, Grundy, Atchison, Gentry, Worth, or Daviess and shall be a university junior or senior.
+Recipient must be an elementary education major and have graduated from a high school in the Missouri counties of Harrison, Grundy, Nodaway, Atchison, Gentry, Worth or Davies.

-Special education or a related field major with cumulative GPA of 2.50.
-Must show financial need.
+Recipients must be majoring in special education or a related field, have a GPA of 2.50, and show financial need.

-Recipient shall have declared a major in middle school or secondary education area, shall be classified as a junior or senior.
-First preference for the award is for a student that has submitted his/her paperwork for International Student Teaching placement.
-Second preference is for a student meeting the requirements that are participating in a Study Abroad program.
+Recipient shall have declared a major in Middle School or Secondary Education area, shall be classified as a junior or senior, and be in the process of submitting paperwork for International Student Teaching placement.
+The scholarship will be awarded during the semester of student teaching.
 Academic achievement and financial need are leading criteria.

-Education major with minimum sophomore status and 3.00 GPA committed to becoming a teacher.
-Applicant must demonstrate active involvement in a variety of activities contributing to personal growth and the betterment of Northwest.
+Education major with minimum sophomore status and 3.0 G.P.A. committed to becoming a teacher.
+Applicants must demonstrate active involvement in variety of activities contributing to personal growth and the betterment of Northwest.

 Recipient should be pursuing the specialist in education degree in educational leadership.
 The recipient must have successfully completed at least one trimester of classes and be currently enrolled with at least six hours left to complete in the specialists in education degree program.